rollerderby/twoevils/README.md

-twoveils
+TwoEvils
 ========

-twoevils import and management
+These scripts are used to import and manage the twoevils data.